t-katsumura/webassembly-examples-eratosthenes/website/docs/c/run-wasm.md

   - [wasmi](/run-wasm/standalone#wasmi)
 - Use `print_prime_standalone.wasm`
   - [WAVM](/run-wasm/standalone#wavm)
-- May not work on
-  - N/A
+- Not supported in this example